Motivational Interviewing (MI): How Does It Help?

 What Is Motivational Interviewing?

 - Contemplation: In this stage, the person has realized that they do have some type of a problem; however, they have not yet made a commitment to actually changing their behavior.
 The individual may want to change but has made no actual movement toward committing to change.Many individuals who are entering treatment for substance use disorders as a result of the consequences of their behavior, such as legal issues, issues at work, relationship issues, etc., often begin at this stage.
 Individuals in this stage often realize that there is a problem, but are not sure of the extent of the problem and of the actual type of change they need to implement to solve it.
-Again, the therapist needs to point out inconsistencies in what they believe and what is actually happening.
+At this stage, therapists will continue to point out inconsistencies between what the individual believes and what is actually happening.

-- Preparation: Individuals at this point realize that they must change their behavior, and they are evaluating their options to determine the most effective approach to changing their behavior.
-In this stage, individuals begin to think of their actions, the consequences of their actions, and are readily open to discussing alternatives.
-Individuals in this stage have fully accepted the notion that the responsibility for change is centered on them and not on other people or on the system.
-Therapists confronting individuals at this stage need to help the individuals to identify their options and pick the best one.
+- Preparation: Individuals at this point realize that they must change their behavior.
+They have developed readiness to change, and they are evaluating their options to determine the most effective approach to changing their behavior.
+In this stage, the person begins to think of their actions, the consequences of their actions, and are readily open to discussing alternatives.
+They have fully accepted the notion that the responsibility for change is centered on them and not on other people or on the system.
+Therapists will help the individuals to identify their options and pick the best one.

-- Maintenance: Individuals at this stage have been successful at implementing change and are now at the point in their development where they are attempting to maintain their new skills and the changes they have accomplished.
-It is not unusual for individuals at the stage to have tried many different approaches to change and to have adjusted their approaches to fit in with their own needs.Therapists working with individuals at this stage need to fine-tune the process, so individuals can anticipate and deal with future situations that may threaten the changes they have already made.
+- Maintenance: People at this stage have been successful at implementing change and are now at the point in their progress where they are attempting to maintain their new skills and the changes they have made.
+It is not unusual for individuals at this point in the process to have tried many different approaches to change and to have adjusted their approaches to fit in with their own needs.Therapists will work with their clients to fine-tune the process, so individuals can anticipate and deal with future situations that may threaten the changes they have already made.

 - Termination: At this stage, the person has made changes, confronted any threats to their success, and is continuing to move forward.
 These individuals are simply moving on with their lives and making minor adjustments as needed to ensure that the positive changes they have made remain in place.
 In some instances, they may attempt to add new skills or behaviors to their repertoire.